danr/hipspec/README.md

 `--output` (or `-o`) and make a `proving/` directory.
 Then all relevant `.tptp` files will be put there for you to view.

+A good combination is to also use the `--readable-tptp` flag (or `-R`).
+Without this flag, all tptp identifiers get short, cryptic names that are quick to otput.
+With the flag, the identifiers should have a strong resemblence from their origin in the Haskell Source (or at least, their Core representation).

 Consistency
 -----------